There are some fantastic places to take children on our doorstep and a short journey away.

 High Street, Hull, HU1 1NQ.
 01482 300300

 Small museum in Bridlington detailing the history of the town and the local area, with lots of interesting artifacts and exhibits.
-Open weekdays April to September, and Tuesday to Friday during October.
+Open on selected days.
 Free entry.

 Bayle Gate, Bridlington Old Town, YO16 4PZ 01262 674308